Algarve Travel Report 2026: Sights, Drone & Kitesurfing

 The Algarve is an absolute paradise for drone photography.
 The spectacular contrasts between the warm gold of the sandstone cliffs, the deep blue of the Atlantic, and the bright turquoise of the shallow bays create aerial shots that look like paintings.
 With our DJI Mini 4 Pro We captured some of the most impressive drone images of our entire trip.

 Along the coast, we discovered dozens more spectacular spots.
-Praia da Marinha, Regularly ranked among the world's most beautiful beaches, its double arch formation makes it an iconic sight.
+Praia da Marinha, regularly ranked among the most beautiful beaches in the world, offers an iconic view with its double arch formation.
 The hidden coves between Carvoeiro and Armação de Pêra are best reached by kayak and offer snorkeling paradises with crystal-clear water and rich marine life.

 Kitesurfing in the Algarve – The best spots in southern Portugal

-The Algarve is not only beautiful to look at – it is also a first-class kitesurfing destination, considered by insiders to be one of the best spots in Europe.
-Praia de Alvor The bay of Alvor became our absolute favorite spot.
-At low tide, the lagoon offers perfect flat water conditions with a constant 15-20 knot thermal wind, ideal for freestyle and freeride.
+The Algarve isn't just beautiful to look at – it's also a first-class kitesurfing destination, considered by insiders to be one of the best spots in Europe.
+Praia de Alvor in the Bay of Alvor became our absolute favorite spot.
+At low tide, the lagoon offers perfect flat water conditions with a consistent 15-20 knot thermal wind, ideal for freestyle and freeride.

 What makes Alvor special is the combination of safe, flat water in the lagoon and waves on the open Atlantic side – you can switch between the two depending on your mood and skill level.
 The local kiteboarding community is international and relaxed, with several schools and rental shops right on the beach.

-Other recommended options Kite spots in the Algarve The best spots are Meia Praia near Lagos (wide sandy beach, consistent sideshore wind), Praia do Martinhal near Sagres (more waves, for advanced surfers), and the Ria Formosa near Faro (hidden shallow water spots in the lagoon).
+Other recommended kitesurfing spots in the Algarve are Meia Praia near Lagos (wide sandy beach, constant sideshore wind), Praia do Martinhal near Sagres (more waves, for advanced kitesurfers) and the Ria Formosa near Faro (Hidden shallow water spots in the lagoon).
 The season runs from April to October, with the most consistent winds in June and July.

-Besides kitesurfing, we also explored the surf scene of the Algarve.
-The west coast around Sagres and Arrifana offers some of the best surf breaks in Europe – and Cabo de São Vicente, the southwesternmost point of mainland Europe, is a magical place where you can see the lighthouse shining against the endless Atlantic at sunset.
+Besides kitesurfing, we also explored the Algarve's surf scene.
+The west coast around Sagres and Arrifana offers some of the best surf breaks in Europe – and Cabo de São Vicente, the southwesternmost point of mainland Europe, is a magical place where you can see the lighthouse glowing against the endless Atlantic at sunset.

 Algarve sights: Sagres, Lagos & the most beautiful places

-The westernmost point of the Algarve lies Sagres And here you truly feel like you're at the end of the world.
+Sagres lies at the westernmost point of the Algarve – and here you truly feel like you're at the end of the world.
 The mighty cliffs of Cabo de São Vicente, the southwesternmost point of Europe, plunge over 70 meters vertically into the roaring sea.
 The lighthouse here is one of the most powerful in Europe and a symbol of Portuguese maritime history.
 Henry the Navigator is said to have run his navigation school here in the 15th century – the beginning of the Age of Discovery.

-In the east of the Algarve, surprises Tavira with a completely different atmosphere: quiet, authentic, less touristy.
+In the eastern Algarve, Tavira surprises with a completely different atmosphere: tranquil, authentic, and less touristy.
 The Roman bridge over the Gilão River, the Gothic church, and the traditional fishing boats lend the town a timeless charm.
-Off the coast of Tavira lie the sandy islands of the Ria Formosa, one of Europe's most important wetlands – a paradise for birdwatchers and those seeking tranquility.
+Off the coast of Tavira lie the sandy islands of the Ria Formosa, one of Europe's most important wetlands – a paradise for birdwatchers and those seeking peace and quiet.

 A hidden gem is the coastal hiking trail "Trilho dos Sete Vales Suspensos" (Seven Hanging Valleys) between Carvoeiro and Praia da Marinha.
 The approximately six-kilometer-long path leads along dramatic cliffs, past natural stone arches and hidden coves, and has repeatedly been recognized as one of the most beautiful coastal hikes in Europe.
 Start early in the morning, and bring sunscreen and water – the intense sun can be relentless.

-The absolute highlight — and with 5,400 search queries per month The most searched Algarve term of all: the Benagil Cave.
-The famous sea cave with its natural opening in the ceiling can only be reached by kayak or stand-up paddleboard from Praia de Benagil—swimmers are swept back by the waves.
-Start early in the morning (before 9 a.m.) when the cave is almost deserted.
-Paddling into the cave from the water and seeing the light filter through the circular opening in the ceiling onto the turquoise water—it's one of those unforgettable moments.
-Kayak tours from Lagos or directly from Benagil: approximately €35–50, 2–3 hours.
+The absolute highlight—and with 5,400 searches per month, the most searched term for the Algarve: the Benagil Cave.
+This famous sea cave with its natural opening in the ceiling can only be reached by kayak or stand-up paddleboard from Praia de Benagil—swimmers are swept back by the waves.
+Start early in the morning (before 9 a.m.), when the cave is almost deserted.
+Paddling into the cave from the water and seeing the light filter through the circular opening in the ceiling onto the turquoise water—this is one of those unforgettable moments.
+Kayak tours from Lagos or directly from Benagil: approx. €35–50, 2–3 hours.

 Algarve travel planning 2026: Round trip, road trip, arrival & best time to travel

-Best time to travel to the Algarve: May to October is ideal for beach holidays and kitesurfing, March to May and September to November for hiking and photography.
-In the height of summer (July/August) it gets hot (35°C+) and the most popular beaches are crowded.
-The water temperature rises to a pleasant 22-24°C in summer.
+The best time to visit the Algarve is from May to October for beach holidays and kitesurfing, and from March to May and September to November for hiking and photography.
+In the height of summer (July/August), it gets very hot (35°C+) and the most popular beaches are crowded.
+The water temperature rises to a pleasant 22-24°C in the summer.

 Frequently asked questions about the Algarve